HBO Max: Canada

 HBO Max does not operate in Canada; rights to most Max Original programming produced by Warner Bros. or its subsidiaries are held by Bell Canada's subsidiary Bell Media, (Note: By coincidence, Bell Canada was formerly part-owned by WarnerMedia's 2018–2022 parent company AT&T until 1975; however Bell's relationship with HBO predated AT&T's acquisition of WarnerMedia.
-Bell Media and its predecessors had also had a separate partnership with Discovery, Inc. covering Discovery Channel Canada and related services, dating back to 1995 with the formation of NetStar Communications, prior to the merger that formed WBD.) which distributes them via its OTT service Crave, and its English- and French-language pay television services Crave and Super Écran (which themselves include access to the OTT version of Crave via TV Everywhere credentials).
+Bell Media and its predecessors also had a separate partnership with Discovery, Inc. covering Discovery Channel Canada and related services, dating back to 1995 with the formation of NetStar Communications, prior to the acquisition that rebranded TimeWarner as WarnerMedia (post-2014 as what were originally the non-broadcast assets of Time Inc. had been spun off again from the company since the first iteration of TimeWarner which underwent several changes before and as explained, afterwards) during which Max was announced and launched but preceded the history of Bell-Discovery relationship by 5 years given its original formation in 1990.) which distributes them via its OTT service Crave, and its English- and French-language pay television services Crave and Super Écran (which themselves include access to the OTT version of Crave via TV Everywhere credentials).
 The agreement was first announced in 2019, also renewing Crave's existing rights to first-run HBO programming (Bell operates an HBO channel as a multiplex of Crave) and pay-one rights to Warner Bros.
 Pictures releases.
 It does not include the rights to series produced for the service by third-party studios.
 The agreement was most recently renewed in 2024 for an unspecified length.

 The Bell agreement has excluded some of HBO Max's youth, family, and animation programming, which have often been picked up by Corus Entertainment for its specialty channels, such as Cartoon Network, Treehouse, and Adult Swim (in conjunction with the company's long-standing output agreement with Cartoon Network).
+Some part of WBD library which in HBO Max, available in various website in Canada, WBD's series and movies programming in Crave, Cartoon Network programming in StackTV and an independent Discovery+ service with all documentary and lifestyle programmings available on here.